-Super gonorrhea isn’t any run-of-the-mill version of “the clap.”
+The World Health Organization recently reported that gonorrhea has been growing more resilient to the antibiotics that are usually used to eradicate it.
+This new “super gonorrhea” is much harder to stop.
+In some severe cases, it is incurable.
 Most bacteria will eventually evolve, developing resistances against specific antibiotics over time.
-The thing that makes this particular STI so scary is that the bacteria is already fiercely resistant against most of antibiotics we typically use to fight it.
+The thing that makes this particular sexually transmitted infection/disease (STI/D) so scary is that the bacteria is already fiercely resistant to most of antibiotics we typically use to fight it.

 How Did Super Gonorrhea Become So Powerful?

-Your genitals aren’t the only place you might “catch the clap.”
-A lot of people don’t realize gonorrhea, in addition to the genitals, can infect the rectum and the throat as well.
-Health officials are most concerned about the last one.
-Unprotected oral sex is one of the key suspected reasons why we’re facing this new super gonorrhea.
+Your genitals aren’t the only place you might catch the clap.
+A lot of people don’t realize gonorrhea can infect the rectum and the throat as well.
+Unprotected oral sex is one of the key suspected reasons that we’re facing this new super gonorrhea.

 Help is on The Way!

 Fortunately, it’s not all doom and gloom.
-The Centers for Disease Control and Prevention (CDC) along with plenty of external researchers are working on this growing problem.
+The CDC, along with plenty of external researchers, are working on this growing problem.
 The bacteria that causes super gonorrhea isn’t resistant to everything just yet.
 Odds are that we’ll have some powerful new antibiotics and treatments soon.

 In the meantime, it is up to us to take control of our own sexual health.
 The first step in combating the clap is knowing you have it.
 It’s important to test regularly for gonorrhea, even if you’re not showing any symptoms.

 Safe sex is always a smart idea, but the very best protection is regular testing.
 Sticking to a schedule of routine STI/D treatment is the key to fighting back.
 By knowing your status, you’ll always be one step ahead of any lurking infections.